-Now, stevia is great for people with diabetes who need to avoid sugar or those that just don’t want the extra calories.
+Stevia is a herb that is used as a natural and low-calorie sweetener.
+It’s great for people with diabetes who need to avoid sugar or those who just don’t want the extra calories.

 But how do you grow stevia?
-Are there particular things you should know before planting it?
+Are there particular things you should know before planting?
 I’m going to answer all of those questions right here.

 What is Stevia?

-Finally, stevia doesn’t have different varieties, like some plants.
-It is straightforward.
-Some nurseries sell stevia simply as Stevia Rebaudiana.
-While other places will sell it as Candy Stevia, Sugar Leaf Stevia, and Stevia Sweet Leaf.
+Stevia doesn’t have lots of different varieties, like some plants.
+Some nurseries sell stevia simply as Stevia rebaudiana.
+Other places will sell it as Candy Stevia, Sugar Leaf Stevia, and Stevia Sweet Leaf.

 Either way, it is all the same plant and is said to be 20-30 times sweeter than regular table sugar.